unatrangthuyngo/time-series-analysis/README.md

 ## Data cleaning
  Data: https://tablebuilder.singstat.gov.sg/table/TS/M810091
-The dataset was transformed froma  wide format into a time-series friendly format, where the following procedues were done:
+The dataset was transformed from a wide format into a time-series friendly format, where the following procedues were done:

 - Extracted TLB and TFR rows
 - transposed into long format